PScoriae/pierreccesario/music/content/LE-SSERAFIM/fearless.md

 Closing track _Sour Grapes_ portrays a more vulnerable and delicate side in this R&B arrangement.
 Its extensive use of delicate harp plucking to drive the beautiful melody is amazing and is something not seen quite often, at least in my experience.
 Then you have Kazuha's or Yunjin's serious, almost threatening _"Yeah you'll hurt me"_ to take you by surprise and spice things up, only to chill back down in the sublime chorus.
 It's great and keeps the experience varied.

 Like I said, these are some pretty good B-sides, but the title track is unfortunately a serious let down.
-Nevertheless, I would still recommend it and is generally an above-average debut EP among the 4th gen GGs.
+Nevertheless, I would still recommend it and is generally an above-average debut EP among the 4th gen GGs, if only for the B-sides.

 **7.0/10**